top of page

 Thought Matters

-After students come to appreciate the beauty of logical argumentation, they soon experience the accomplishment of producing such arguments themselves.
-Such analytical ability will serve as the mainstay of their professional lives, regardless of whether they pursue careers in business, medicine, law, education, science, social service, or the humanities.
+Critical thinking is a core skill.
+I teach students to critically engage with others' views and, through reasoning, to develop their own informed perspectives.
+By studying logic and honing inferential reasoning abilities, they learn to stake out and defend their intellectual positions.
+Such analytical ability will be the mainstay of their professional lives, regardless of whether they pursue careers in business, medicine, engineering, law, education, science, social service, or the humanities.

 Writing Matters

-As an experienced writer and published author, I have studied the writing process and developed an efficient and consistent approach to writing tasks.
-I teach my students my own proven system of pre-writing.
-This methodology forces students to test the clarity and depth of their thinking before moving on to writing the draft.
+As an experienced writer and published author, I have developed an efficient and consistent approach to writing tasks.
+I teach my students steps to test ideas in the pre-writing stage to make the writing process less stressful and the product more cogent.

-When students focus on crafting highly evidentiary and logical papers, they gain confidence by knowing that, regardless of whether they accept or reject an author’s thinking, they can grapple with complexity and synthesize their own thoughts into a forceful and lucid piece of writing.
+When students focus on crafting highly evidentiary and logical papers, they gain confidence by knowing that they can grapple with complexity and synthesize their own thoughts into forceful and lucid writing.

 Story Matters

-In addition to guiding students as they develop their intellectual interests, I actively listen to them and try to understand their lives and their interests and the kinds of people they want to become.
-I encourage them to think deeply and frequently about what they want the stories of their lives to be.
-From there, they begin to determine what characteristics are in keeping with their values and how to pursue their lives so that they honor those characteristics.
+In addition to guiding students as they develop their intellectual interests, I actively listen to them to understand their interests and the kinds of people they want to become.
+I encourage them to think deeply about what they want the stories of their lives to be.
+From there, they determine what characteristics align with their values and how to pursue their lives to honor those characteristics.

-In addition to students' becoming responsible for their own thoughts, then, I believe it is vital for them to become responsible to others.
-That self-reflection will ideally lead to students’ consideration of their roles in the community.
-A deep engagement with literature should extend their focus outward, preparing students for the college application process and beyond.
-In addition to the intellectual engagement at school, the process of self-reflection leads students to become the authors of their own stories, celebrating the freedom and possibilities of their own blank page.
+A deep engagement with literature should extend students' focus outward, preparing them for the college application process and beyond.
+In addition to the intellectual engagement at school, teaching self-reflection leads students to become the authors of their personal stories, celebrating the freedom and possibilities of their own blank pages.